getsentry/sentry-ruby/README.md

 ## Requirements

-We test on Ruby MRI 1.8.7, 1.9.2, 1.9.3 and 2.0.0.
-Other versions/VMs are untested but we will accept pull requests to support them.
+We test on Ruby MRI 1.8.7, 1.9.3 and 2.0.0.
+Rubinius and JRuby support is experimental.

 ## Installation